shekeriev/suse-tu/virtual-machines/README.md

 - for AMD CPUs - <https://www.amd.com/en/products/specifications/processors>
 - any CPU - <https://www.cpu-world.com/>

 Even if your processor supports virtualization, the operating system still may not see and be able to use it.
-To check how the OS sees the capabilies of the CPU, you may use the following:
+To check how the OS sees the capabilities of the CPU, you may use the following:

 - for Windows - use the CPU-Z utility (<https://www.cpuid.com/softwares/cpu-z.html>) or the Coreinfo utility (<https://docs.microsoft.com/en-us/sysinternals/downloads/coreinfo>)
-- for Linux distributions, execute the following command (if the result is greather than 0, you are good to go):
+- for Linux distributions, execute the following command (if the result is greater than 0, you are good to go):

         grep -E 'vmx|svm' /proc/cpuinfo | wc -l